hale0124/CoinCheck-Sniper/README.md

 For some assets, especially Bitcoin, the spread can be quite high.
 For example, on CoinCheck, before I began market-making, the spread was quite high (100 yen which is about $1) per bitcoin.

-To illustrate this principle, I've made a table of the best buy and best sell prices on CoinCheck: (this table is commonly reffered to as **market depth**)
+To illustrate this principle, I've made a table of the best buy and best sell prices on CoinCheck: (this table is commonly referred to as **market depth**)

 Price per Bitcoin: